AditGupta25/senior-design-website/README.md

 3) In createWebsiteTemplate(), we construct the website one section at a time.
 First we construct the team section (adding names, pictures, emails).
 Then we construct the stakeholders section.
 After that, we construct the advisors section.
 Lastly, we create the entire webpage in the "htmlTemplate" variable.
 There are two variations of this, depending on whether there is a vidoe being submitted or not.

 4) Lastly, the downloadContent() method, takes (2) parameters - first being the file name to download, and second being the content within the file.
 We want to download the file if no flags were raised in the validation.

+## Deploying Website

+## Annual Webstite Refresh Procedure

+## Navigating the CCI Server

+## Common Questions
+1) I can not access the server to add web-pages

+2) How should I ask students to submit their websites?

+3) What if a change is required on the student's website

+4) Where to past webpages go?

+5) How do I add the webpages for the Final Senior Design Showcase

+6) How do I deal with bugs?

+7) Students see a web page without styling when they create their site, why?

+8) Images do not have correct aspect ratio.
+Why?

+9) What could the students mess up on?

+10) I fixed a bug in the site, how do I re-deploy the new version?

+The senior design website creator was made by Adit Gupta.
+Please feel free to reach out to Adit at ag3338@drexel.edu, in the case there are any questions.